8 things to do in Chiang Mai with kids

 But even though it takes you multiple hours to get to Chiang Rai, it is worth it.
 It’s a lot smaller than Chiang Mai, but just as pretty and it’s more or less of the beaten track.
 Most travelers only go there because their multi day hiking tour starts and ends in Chiang Mai.
 You’ll only bump into locals and backpackers here.

 The two things you must do on a day trip to Chiang Rai is a stroll through the city center and a visit to the White Temple, about 13km from the city center.
 The White Temple is called Wat Rong Khun in Thai and is probably the most bizarre temple you’ve seen yet.
-The white is supposed to represent the purity of Buddha, but there are many signs that are supposed to teach you that to reach purity you should pass the gates of hell uninterrupted and avoid the temptations of life along the way.
+The white is supposed to represent the purity of Buddha.
+But there are many signs that will show you that to reach purity you should avoid life’s temptations along the way.
 That’s why you’ll spot some weird statues of deformed heads, but also of superheroes like Batman, Superman and Deadpool.
 And that is exactly why teens love this place.

 A visit to Bo Sang Umbrella Village

 Is Bo Sang Umbrella Village in Amphoe San Kamphaeng a tourist trap?
 Yes.
 But in my opinion a very interesting and fun one.
-As soon as you arrive the walking trail, that will ultimately take you to the umbrella shop, leads you via the various steps the craftsmen and woman undertake on the way to a finished product.
+The walking trail, that will ultimately take you to the umbrella shop, leads you via the various steps the craftsmen and woman undertake on the way to a finished product.
 All of this with the goal to entice you to buy a souvenir.
 And you probably will.
-Their work is impressive and in the end we left with a hand painted iPhone case (with a beautiful elephant on it) and multiple umbrella’s for family members back home and for ourselves.
+Their work is impressive and in the end we left with a hand painted iPhone case and multiple umbrella’s for family members back home and for ourselves.

 Hike up to the Doi Suthep temple